ppgco/ppg-core-js-sdk/README.md

 This keys will be associated with your subscriptions and to encrypt your requests to providers.

 In SDK provide only publicKey, privateKey is for sender.

+# Support & production run
+If you need production credentials or just help with integration please visit us in [discord](https://discord.gg/NVpUWvreZa) or just mail to [support@pushpushgo.com](mailto:support@pushpushgo.com)